roussadorodrigo/RG58_modelling/README.md

 ## Project's History:

 ### Phase I:
-Assuming a loseless cable, evaluate the effect it has on the input signal (only in terms of phase shifting).
+Assuming a loseless cable, evaluate the effect it has on the input signal (only in terms of phase shifting) - Symbolic Calc on MATLAB.

 ### Phase II:
-Assuming, now, a cable that has losses, find the H(w) of the cable and show how much the c1, c2 and c3 coefficients affect it.
+Assuming, now, a cable that has losses, find the H(w) of the cable and show how much the c1, c2 and c3 coefficients affect it - FFT.

 ### Phase III:
 Confirm the results with lab experiments and refine the model obtained on phase II.